In this two part series we’re going to look at valuation of raw materials for the AAT Advanced Diploma.

 At advanced level, this area of management accounting builds on the fundamental understanding of raw materials, and how they are controlled and can be valued as part of a manufacturing process, covered at foundation level.

-There is a three part series that reviews the theory behind inventory valuation.
+There is a three part series that reviews the theory behind inventory valuation from the AAT Foundation Certificate.

 It considers the characteristics of the three common methods available methods, FIFO, LIFO and AVCO and uses each of them to calculate the cost of issues and the value of closing inventory.

 If you are a little rusty in this area it would provide a useful re-cap.

 The foundation series is based on an example of a toaster manufacturer, so we’re going to stick with that for context and look at the inventory record for raw material AGT4, which is a spring: